If you are looking to add more sensory play into your day, your preschoolers and kindergarteners will have fun with this Pumpkin Alphabet Sensory Bin.

 This Pumpkin Alphabet Sensory Bin is a fun way for your preschoolers to work on letter recognition, fine motor skills, and much more this fall!

 This pumpkin sensory bin is a great addition to your fall unit.
-You can also read pumpkin books like these:
+You can also pair it with these pumpkin-themed books and literacy activities.

 Seed, Sprout, Pumpkin, Pie by Jill Esbaum